Parchman inmate found dead in ‘apparent suicide’

 The cause of death appears to be hanging, according to the Sunflower County coroner.
 The state is investigating his death and will confirm the inmate’s identity after family has been notified.

-This is at least the seventh recent inmate death or injury in Mississippi state prisons recently.
+This is at least the eighth recent inmate death or injury in Mississippi state prisons recently.
 Tuesday, CNN identified an inmate found dead after a fight at Parchman as Timothy Hudspeth.
 Gabriel Carmen was recently found hanging in his cell at Parchman, and Walter Gates was stabbed and several other inmates were injured at Parchman during a fight that spread to multiple units of the sprawling prison.